 So, please find your copy of the pattern in my shop.
 And I am sure your family and friends will love to receiving more handmade presents made by you.
 Made with love.

 But why not also try the Christmas Glitta Pouch this year?
 Now you made a big pile of Wee Braw Bags for everyone, it's time to learn your next skill.
 Sewing with vinyl and inserting zippers.
 Sounds tricky?
 I promise, it's super duper easy and as always I'll carefully talk you through the pattern step-by-step.
 I know you can do it.

 Glitta Pouches are super quick to make but they are oh so fun.
-Read more about the Christmas Glitta Pouch on my latest blog post and check out my little video tutorial.
+Read more about the Christmas Glitta Pouch on my latest blog post.

 Happy Sewing + please Stay Safe, my friends.

 This blog post contains affiliate links, specifically I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 I will never post a link to a product I do not personally recommend.
 If you click on an affiliate link and then proceed to purchase something from that affiliated website, I receive a small commission.
 This helps me continue to provide high quality, free content.
 Please send me an email to email@example.com if you have any questions.